julienmjaquet/web_scraping_tutorial/tutorial.md

           todesjahr[same==TRUE] <- NA
           beschreibung <- a[2]
 ```
-Alternative B (test == FALSE) : same as before but there is no number to extract, so that we attribute missing values to both birth and year of death.
+Alternative B (test == FALSE): Same as before, but there is no number to extract, so that we attribute missing values to both birth and year of death.
 Here the description consists of all the remaining text included in the vector `a` (positions 2 to n, which we paste together).
 ```
           a <- unlist(strsplit(personalichkeiten[j],","))
           name <- a[1]